rachelhornung/dance/readme.md

 ********************************
 current caveeats:
-no check whether label has been verified songs with multiple assigned labels are added to data of both labels if "getting labeled dance music.ipynb" is rerun, old labels are lost according to https://mediatum.ub.tum.de/doc/1138535/582915.pdf# classification rate should be very good -> more suitable audio features? use the ones from the paper no hyperparameter search
+songs with multiple assigned labels are added to data of both labels;
+-> should have an implementation that displays likelihood of different labels and compares to all possible labels according to https://mediatum.ub.tum.de/doc/1138535/582915.pdf# classification rate should be very good -> more suitable audio features? use the ones from the paper;
+no hyperparameter search